jgm/pandoc-citeproc/README.md

       type: article-journal
       volume: 6
       container-title: Journal of Generic Studies

+The contents of fields will be interpreted as markdown when
+appropriate:  so, for example, emphasis and strong emphasis can be used in title fileds.
+Simple tex math will also be parsed and rendered appropriately.

 `csl`: Path to a CSL style file.
 If the file is not found relative to the working directory, pandoc-citeproc will look in the